Achan81/sei-project-three-frontend/README.md

 }
 ```

-### Seeding Data (Country pages):
+### Seeding Data:
 206 countries would ideally be pre-populated with data and images.
 However as this was our own backend, it was a very long process which was a poor use of time (I surrendered after doing about 40 countries).
 The summary and additional information was obtained and edited from Wikipedia.
-Each country image was sourced from the web and stored into imgur.
+Each country's image was sourced from the web and stored into imgur.

 An example of data for one country below...